fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 ```

 Many of the designations used by manufacturers and sellers to distinguish their products
 are claimed as trademarks.
-Where those designations appear in this book, and The Pragmatic
+Where those designations appear in this course, and The Pragmatic
 Programmers, LLC was aware of a trademark claim, the designations have been printed in
 initial capital letters or in all capitals.
 The Pragmatic Starter Kit, The Pragmatic Programmer,
 Pragmatic Programming, Pragmatic Bookshelf, PragProg and the linking _g_ device are trade-
 marks of The Pragmatic Programmers, LLC.

-Every precaution was taken in the preparation of this book.
+Every precaution was taken in the preparation of this course.
 However, the publisher assumes
 no responsibility for errors or omissions, or for damages that may result from the use of
 information (including program listings) contained herein.

 Our Pragmatic books, screencasts, and audio books can help you and your team create
 better software and have more fun.
 Visit us at _https://pragprog.com_.

-The team that produced this book includes:
+The team that produced this course includes:

 Publisher: Andy Hunt
 VP of Operations: Janet Furlow